Series: Meeting with God

 How does he make this appeal?

 He makes this appeal “by the mercies of God.”
 Paul knew that he could not command spiritual things of people.
 He relied on God’s authority and grace.
-Paul wanted to make it blindingly clear to his audience -- as he so often did -- that he was relying on God’s power and the Holy Spirit.
+Paul wanted to make it exceedingly clear to his audience -- as he so often did -- that he was relying on God’s power, not his own.

-Consider the verse in light of the surrounding verses.
-As you study, ask yourself: “Is my interpretation of a passage of scripture consistent with the theme, purpose and structure of the book in which it is found?”
-Never take a scripture out of context to make it say what you want it to say.
-A good way to keep from doing this is to read the entire chapter or book before you focus on a particular passage or verse.
+Think about the verse in light of the surrounding verses.
+As you study, ask yourself: “Is my interpretation of a passage of scripture consistent with the theme, purpose and structure of the book where it is found?”
+Even though it’s very easy to do, we should never take a scripture out of context to make it say what we want it to say.
+A good way to keep from doing this is to read the entire chapter or book before you focus on a studying a particular passage or verse.

 Interpret God’s word against other scripture.
 When you know God’s word thoroughly, you will not accept a teaching simply because someone has used a couple of isolated verses to support their idea.
-Knowing the whole of scripture is your safeguard against bad doctrine.
-This is why we read.
-There are times in our lives when we may not need to sit down and study every verse as much as taking time to simply read so that we can have a good foundation.
+Knowing the whole of scripture is your safeguard against false teaching and false doctrine.
+This is why we read and study.
+There are times in our lives when we may not need to sit down and study every verse as much as taking time to simply read so that we can have a good foundation of the broader scope of scripture.

-A good practice is to read the Bible in its entirety every year so that you’re constantly confronted with the Bible’s full scope.
-If that’s too ambitous for you at this point, you should at least expand your horizon to include less popular books like Lamentations, Nahum, Revelation or Obidiah.
-In September 2003, Mark preached on Obadiah.
-The sermon was titled: “Does God Have Enemies?”
-I learned so much from that sermon.
-Did you know that’s the only book in the Bible where God is speaking directly to non-believers (the Edomites)?
-Did you know that Christ’s atonement for our sins is referenced in that book, which was written more than 500 or 800 years before Jesus was born and crucified?
-Remember that all of scripture is God-breathed and profitable for teaching, for reproof, for correction and for training in righteousness.”
-Use it all.
+As we discussed last week with Alex, a good practice is to read the Bible in its entirety every year so that you’re constantly confronted with the Bible’s full scope.
+This takes time!
+If that’s too ambitious for you at this point, a good way to start would be to expand your horizon to include less popular books like Lamentations, Nahum, Revelation or Obadiah.
+Remember 2 Tim.
+3:16 – that “all scripture is God-breathed and profitable for teaching, for reproof, for correction and for training in righteousness.”
+Let’s strive to know all of it.

 Always try to understand what the author had in mind when you interpret a portion of the Bible.
-Don’t twist its message to support a meaning that is not clearly taught.
+Don’t twist its message to support a meaning that isn’t clearly taught.
+While this may be easy to do, and selfishly makes us feel good, it is dangerous to our souls.
+We need to interpret the Bible as it was intended to be interpreted.

 The final piece of studying is application .
 Knowing what a verse says and what it means should help us to shape our lives around its teaching.
 We should not be people who gain an understanding of God and then do nothing.
 Instead, we should strive to resemble those people described in James 1:22.
 “But be doers of the word, and not hearers only, deceiving yourselves.”
 If we hear the word or read it or study it and don’t do anything about it, we are deceiving ourselves.
 “For if anyone is a hearer of the word and not a doer, he is like a man who looks intently at his natural face in a mirror.
 For he looks at himself and goes away and at once forgets what he was like.”
-Can you imagine looking at yourself in the mirror everyday and then forgetting who you are once you leave the mirror?
-Likewise, let’s not be people who study God’s word and then move past it later-in-the-day forgetting what we’ve just learned.
+Can you imagine looking at yourself in the mirror every day and then forgetting who you are once you leave the mirror?
+Let’s not be people who study God’s word and then forget what we’ve just learned, or forget to think about how it affects us.
+God’s Word should and does change us.

-Along with studying, an important and necessary means by which to obtain and secure the word of God in your life is memorization .
+Along with studying, an important and necessary means for receiving the word of God in our minds and lives is memorization .
+As we see on page three of our handouts.

 Memorization

-Committing the Word of God to memory can help us in countless ways.
-Knowing God’s word by heart means that we can think on it anywhere we go.
-That means that all the benefits of the Bible, ultimately knowing God Almighty, are at the forefront of our minds.
+Committing the Word of God to memory helps us in many ways.
+Knowing God’s Word by heart means that we can have access to it anywhere we go.
+All the benefits of the Bible, and ultimately knowing God Himself, are at the forefront of our minds.

 “How can a young man keep his way pure?
 By guarding it according to your word.
 With my whole heart I seek you; let me not wander from your commandments!
 I have stored up your word in my heart that I might not sin against you.”

-Now this is not a formula.
+This is not a formula.
 It does not mean that if we memorize 10 verses this month, then when we’re tempted, we’re guaranteed victory over sin.
 It does mean that by filling our minds and hearts with God’s word we may be less deceived by sinful temptation, and that certainly when we’re tempted we’ll have the word of the Lord there as a reminder of what is really good and right.
-Consider the correlation to what Jesus taught: “Out of the overflow of the heart the mouth speaks (Matt.
+Consider what Jesus taught: “Out of the overflow of the heart the mouth speaks (Matt.
 12:34)” and “Where your treasure is, there your heart will be also (Matt.
 6:21).”
+Jesus teaches us in Mark 7:20-23 that what defiles a person is what comes from within us.
+We fight those desires by filling our hearts and minds with God’s Word.

-Satan is real and he prowls around like a roaring lion, seeking someone to devour (1 Peter 5:8).
-We are called to be more like Jesus, so what did he use to defeat the devil.
-A sword?
-A firearm?
+Satan is real.
+As 1 Peter 5:8 says, he prowls around like a roaring lion, seeking those whom he may devour.
+We are called to be like Jesus, so what did he use to defeat the devil?
+Lightning?
+Cosmic firearms?
+His witty repartee?
 No, Jesus defeated Satan with scripture.
-In Matthew 4:4 Jesus told the devil, “It is written, man shall not live on bread alone but on every word that comes from the mouth of God.”
+We spoke of Matthew 4:4 last week, when Jesus told the devil, “It is written, man shall not live on bread alone but on every word that comes from the mouth of God.”
 Satan cannot stand against the truths of scripture.

 Scripture memory can prepare us for unexpected gospel conversations.

 Proverbs 25:11 says, “A word fitly spoken is like apples of gold in a setting of silver.”
-When we are ready with the word of God from our hearts for a time when God’s word should be spoken, blessings flow.
+It is good and right when we’re ready with the word of God when it needs to be spoken.

 What if you don’t have a good memory?

 Memorizing scripture is not about having a good memory.
-It’s about fighting for your soul.
+It’s about fighting for our souls.
 We remember what’s important to us.
 Our phone numbers.
 Our passwords.
-Mom’s birthday.
+Mom’s or spouse’s birthday.
 Our way back home.
 Movie quotes.

-John Piper provides us with some practical tips:
+John Piper provides us with a few practical tips:

-1. Pray – that the Lord would help you to desire this and to understand and to remember…
+Pray – that the Lord would help you to desire the Word, understand it, and remember it.

-2. Set aside time – just like reading and studying, you won’t do it if you haven’t made time.
+Set aside time – just like reading and studying, you won’t do it if you haven’t made time.
+Use your commute!

-4. Review – Do it again the next day, and the next day, etc., etc.
+Review the text – Do it again the next day, and the next day, and the next

 Let’s add two more:

-Ultimately, memorizing God’s word will help us meditate on it.
-I fear that meditation is a lost discipline in this age.
+Ultimately, by God’s grace, memorizing God’s word will help us meditate on it.
+Meditation on scripture is a lost discipline in this age.
 But the Puritans warned that, “If you continue to neglect meditation, it will dampen or destroy your love for God.”
-What do we mean by meditation?
+What then does meditation mean?

 If you look up the word “meditate” in the dictionary, you may find the following definition “to engage in thought or contemplation; to reflect.”
-That’s a helpful definition, esp. in light of the common idea of meditation today.
-If you Google the word “meditate,” most of the sites will speak to (i) trying to relax yourself, (ii) meditating for good health, (iii) Buddhist meditation techniques or (iv) the healing power of meditation.
-The Wikipedia entry defines mediation as “a mental discipline by which one attempts to get beyond the conditioned, ‘thinking’ mind into a deeper state of relaxation or awareness.”
-This is not our goal when we talk about biblical meditation.
+That’s a helpful definition, especially in light of the common idea of meditation today.
+If you do an internet search for the word “meditate,” most of the sites will be focused on one of four things: (i) trying to relax yourself; (ii) meditating for good health; (iii) Buddhist meditation techniques; or (iv) the healing power of meditation.
+These are not our goal when we talk about biblical meditation.

-Our goal in meditation is not to empty our mind, but to fill our minds with the truth of God.
-Biblical meditation focuses on the objective truth of who God is as revealed through his word.
+Our goal in meditation is not to empty our minds, but to fill them with the truth of God.
+Biblical meditation focuses on the objective truth of who God is as revealed through his Word.
 In Joshua 1:8, God commanded Joshua, “This book of the law shall not depart from your mouth, but you shall meditate on it day and night, so that you may be careful to do according to all that is written in it.
 For then you will make your way prosperous, and then you will have good success.”
-Psalm 1, which we looked at earlier in the class today, speaks of meditating day and night on the law of the Lord.
+Psalm 1, which we saw earlier today, speaks of meditating day and night on the law of the Lord.

 The Puritan Thomas Watson defined meditation as “a holy exercise of the mind whereby we bring the truths of God to remembrance, and do seriously ponder upon them and apply them to ourselves.”

 Edmund Calamy wrote, “A true meditation is when a man doth so meditate of Christ as to get his heart inflamed with the love of Christ; so meditate of the Truths of God, as to be transformed into them; and so meditate of sin as to get his heart to hate sin.”
-If only the Lord would grant us this as we meditate on His word we would be a changed people.
+May the Lord grant us to be changed in this way as we meditate on His word.

-The best way to meditate may be to select a passage or verse or idea from your quiet time that the Lord impresses upon you the most.
+A good way to meditate is to choose a passage or verse or idea from your quiet time that impacts you the most as you read or study.
 Once you’ve selected a passage, there are several ways to engage yourself on a deeper level.
 It might help to rewrite the verse or passage in your own words.
-Some find that writing is the most helpful form of meditation.
+Some find that writing is their most helpful form of meditation.
+Or, you might prefer to just read and re-read the passage over and over, that you might remember it and think deeply about it.

 QUESTION